ubIQio/micropython/docs/library/esp32.rst

    Selects the wake level for pins.

+.. _esp32.NVS:

 Non-Volatile Storage
 --------------------

+*This feature is only supported with esp-idf v4 and above.*

 This class gives access to the Non-Volatile storage managed by ESP-IDF.
 The NVS is partitioned into namespaces and each namespace contains typed key-value pairs.
 The keys are strings and the values may be various integer types, strings, and binary blobs.
 The driver currently only supports 32-bit signed integers and blobs.

-__Warning__: Changes to NVS need to be committed to flash by calling the commit method.
+**Warning**: Changes to NVS need to be committed to flash by calling the commit method.
 Failure to call commit results in changes being lost at the next reset.

 .. class:: NVS(namespace)